Hall-and-Partners/robotframework-angularjs/TESTING.rst

 otherwise several tests will fail.

-Finally, let's move the test files over to the Selenium2Library test directory.
+Finally, let's move the test files over to the SeleniumLibrary test directory.
 Although this may not be necessary I do it to keep all the test files together.
 Ultimately I would like to see the Selenium2Library test directory moved into the src directory so the tests get distributed and then allow the test scripts for AngularJSLibrary be abe to be run from its own test directory.
 But for now we will combine them.

 .. code:: bash